ONLINE IN MASSACHUSETTS & WASHINGTON

 How do I know if I have anxiety?
 What's the difference between stress and anxiety?

 There is a fine line between stress and anxiety.
-They both lead to very similar symptoms, such as difficulty concentrating, trouble with sleep, fatigue, irritability, and body tensions, as well as similar life consequences - disruptions in work, relationships, and general wellbeing.
+They both can lead to very similar symptoms, such as difficulty concentrating, trouble with sleep, fatigue, irritability, and body tensions, as well as similar life consequences - disruptions in work, relationships, and general wellbeing.
 Stress is typically caused by a clear external trigger (e.g., work deadline, fight with a friend, illness, discrimination), whereas anxiety is defined by persistent and excessive worries that don't go away even in the absence of a stressor.
 Ultimately, it doesn't really matter what we call it.
 If it is interfering, inhibiting, and limiting your life, that is what is important, and deserving of attention and care.

 How long will I need to be in therapy for?
 How often will we meet?